-If you’re like most marketing leaders, you’ve found yourself in the uncomfortable situation where you’ve just presented the latest update to the rest of the senior leadership team, only to receive a reaction of confusion and blank stares.
+If you’re like many other marketing leaders, you’ve found yourself in an uncomfortable situation where you’ve just presented your latest updates to the rest of the senior leadership team, only to receive a reaction of confusion and blank stares.

 “It’s great to hear about all the engagement on social… and the team sure has sent out a lot of emails, but how do we know if that’s good or not?
 How do we know it’s working?”

 So how can you turn things around and start communicating marketing’s true value?
-The first step is to establish the right funnel targets.
-To do this, you need to gather a few inputs.
+Let’s take a look.

 Once you’ve gathered these inputs and determined your KPI’s, you can take it a step further to break down the marketing funnel in greater detail.